-Colorado is pretty much the most ideal place to elope in the US, people come from all over the world to elope here, and it's not hard to see why!
 When it comes to scenery, Colorado has it all.
-From the Great Sand Dunes National Park to Maroon Lake in Aspen to the beautiful San Juan Mountains of Telluride, the options are endless.
+From the Great Sand Dunes National Park, to Maroon Bells Lake in Aspen.
+From the infamous mountain town of Breckenridge, to the beautiful San Juan Mountains of Telluride.
+The options are endless!

-Since Colorado is so diverse, it can feel overwhelming when trying to pick the perfect location to say your I do's!
-But it's pretty simple: you can't go wrong!
-Your photographer should have plenty of recommendations when it comes to locations, and have all the knowledge about any permits or rules about the area of your choice.
+Since Colorado is so diverse, it can feel overwhelming when trying to pick the perfect location to say your I do’s!
+But it’s pretty simple: you can’t go wrong!
+When planning how to elope in Colorado, it’s pretty important to first pick your location.
+What a lot of people don’t know is that there are a lot of photographers who supply location guides in their packages.
+It’s important to choose a photographer who has all the knowledge about logistic (ie. any permits and/or rules about the area of your choice).
+However, if you need help with this part, this guide is here to help you with anything you need.

-As an elopement photographer myself, I make it my mission to do a TON of research for all of my couples who are eloping to find the best time, gather necessary permits, find the most secluded area, and the spots with the best views!
-I spend + have spent hours upon hours scouting locations in person as well as using google maps + the internet to find the most ideal and unique location for all of my couples.
-There are so many different tools on the internet that aren't elopement or wedding related that can really help when making the decision of where to elope.
-Some of my favorites are: alltrails.com, Google Maps, Trip Advisor and/or other travel websites.
-Get creative with your search engines!
-It definitely doesn't have to come from a wedding or elopement website, think about the area you want to go, and do a little research outside of what you would normally think!
+There are many tools that aren’t elopement related that can help you make the decision of where to elope.
+Some of my favorites are: alltrails.com, Google Maps, Trip Advisor and/or other similar travel websites.
+Don’t be afraid to get creative with your search engines!
+It definitely doesn’t have to come from a wedding or elopement site.
+Think about the area you want to go, and do a little research outside of what you would normally think.
 You will gain so much information by doing this.

-To give you some ideas, I'm going to talk about some of my most favorite spots to elope in Colorado below!
+To give you some ideas, here are some of my most favorite spots to elope in Colorado below!